Resources

 Accelerated phase CML: The second phase of CML progression, when the number of blast cells has increased.

-BCR-ABL mutations: Changes to the BCR-ABL protein that prevent certain TKIs from working.
+BCR-ABL1 mutations: Changes to the BCR-ABL1 protein that prevent certain TKIs from working.

 Blast cell: An abnormal, immature blood cell.
 Also called a lymphoblast.